 Rachel is a liveryman of The Worshipful Company of Feltmakers.
 Each year she organises a millinery design competition on behalf of the Livery for students new designers to encourage and support the millinery trade.

 Rachel is also a co-curator of ‘Unveiled, The Craft of Millinery’, a millinery exhibition forming part of London Craft Week.
 The exhibition brings together top British Milliners celebrating the craft of hat making.
-Rachel is a Brother of the Art Worker’s Guild and a founder member of The British Hat Guild.
+Rachel is a Brother of the Art Worker’s Guild, a founder member of The British Hat Guild and serves as an advisor at QEST (Queen Elizabeth Scholarship Trust).

 Over the years Rachel has provided many of London's top fashion retailers with beautiful and contemporary designs: these include Harrods and Fenwick, where she is a consistent customer favourite.
 She also supplies boutiques across the UK as well as exporting to the US and Japan.
-Her designs have enjoyed continuous press coverage, with her hats featured on the covers and in the editorial pages of Vogue, Elle, Brides, the Daily Mail and The Sunday Times.
+Her designs have enjoyed continuous press coverage, with her hats featured on the covers and in the editorial pages of Vogue, Elle, Brides, Tatler, WSJ and The Sunday Times.

 Rachel's childhood ambition was to become an actress and this developed into a keen interest in theatre costume.
 It is from this sense of the dramatic, coupled with her mother's love of hats, that Rachel's passion for millinery has evolved.
 Rachel gained apprenticeships with Philip Somerville and Graham Smith.
 The latter was her biggest influence: he offered a rigorous training in the disciplined craft of millinery whilst maintaining the individuality of design and flawless finish which are central to its art.
 This background has given Rachel a strong base in couture millinery where each hat is hand blocked and stitched and every flower hand dyed and rolled.